 - Register on the AMC website and start investing.

-- Register with MFUtility (submit CAN and PayEezz registration form)
+- Register with MFUtility (submit CAN and PayEezz registration form).
+You can register with MFU online.

 If you want to invest in direct plans of MF schemes but cannot select funds on your own, you can approach a SEBI registered Investment Adviser, seek advice and subsequently invest in direct plans to MF schemes.